dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 507. Perfect Number.md

 ## Approach #1 Brute Force [Time Limit Exceeded]
 **Algorithm**

 In brute force approach, we consider every possible number to be a divisor of the given number numnum, by iterating over all the numbers lesser than numnum.
 Then, we add up all the factors to check if the given number satisfies the Perfect Number property.
-This approach obviously fails if the number numnum is very large.
+This approach obviously fails if the number $num$ is very large.

 ```java